Your Complete Guide On How To Introduce A Kitten To A Cat

-Accept it; the introduction process between your new kitten and older cat is not going to be stress-free.
-In fact, it is going to require a truckload of patience (plus some treats).
+The introduction process between your new kitten and older cat may not be stress-free.
+In fact, it just might require a truckload of patience (plus some treats).
 Parenting, after all, comes with responsibilities.

 Know, however, that whatever you’re doing (whether you’re putting them in separate rooms, giving them food simultaneously, or swapping scent), you’re doing it not just to help your feline friends learn to live in harmony together.
 You’re actually letting your furbabies know how much you love and care for them.

 How long does it take for a cat to get used to a new kitten?

 It takes most cats eight to 12 months to develop a friendship with a new cat.
 Although some cats certainly become close friends, others never do.
 Many cats who don't become buddies learn to avoid each other, but some cats fight when introduced and continue to do so until one of the cats must be re-homed.

 Can I introduce my kitten to my cat straight away?